4 min read | Published: June 22, 2026

 This chart explains how the Rule of 72 works.
 The Rule of 72 states that dividing 72 by your interest rate percent will show how long it will take for your money to double.
 The examples in the chart show how a 12% interest rate will take 6 years to double; 8% will take 9 years, 6% will take 12 years, 4% will take 18 years, and 2% will take 36 years.

 As you think about building wealth for the future, time is one of your greatest advantages.
-If you haven’t started saving for the future yet – or have put off increasing how much you save – start right away.
+If you haven’t started saving for the future yet — or have put off increasing how much you save — start right away if you're able to.
 None of us can go back in time but recognizing the time value of money means today could be the very best day to get started.

-And consider this – with people living longer and spending potentially 30+ years in retirement, even if you didn’t begin at age 25, you can still take advantage of the time value of money.
-The decisions you make today can have a positive effect on later retirement years as well – age 65 is not the only goal.
-So, consider investing as soon as possible and staying invested over the long haul to take full advantage of the power of compounding.
+And consider this — with people living longer and spending potentially 30+ years in retirement, even if you didn’t begin at age 25, you can still take advantage of the time value of money.
+The decisions you make today can have a positive effect on later retirement years as well — age 65 is not the only goal.
+So, consider taking full advantage of the power of compounding.

 Investing involves risk, including the possible loss of principal.